-When the legitimacy of the situation is recognised by the President of the jury in question, and insofar as the constraints connected to the organisation of timing and exams allow, a new exam will be organised.
-In reaching this decision, the President of the jury will take into account, notably, the principle of non-discrimination between students.
+When the legitimacy of the situation is recognised by the President of the jury in question, in agreement with the teacher, and insofar as the constraints linked to organising the timetable and the exams, a new exam may be organised if the student so requests in writing to the person responsible for the evaluation.
+In reaching this decision, the President of the jury will take into account the principle of non-discrimination between students.